FRIDE

 The FRIDE (Fundación para las Relaciones Internacionales y el Diálogo Exterior, Spanish for "Foundation for International Relations and Foreign Dialogue") was an independent European think tank headquartered in Madrid and Brussels.
 As of 2012, it was one of 55 think tanks in the country.
 It focused on the improvement of European views and ideas on various topics related to international development.
-It ceased its activities on 31 December 2015 due to economic reasons.
+It ceased its activities on 31 December 2015 due to lack of funding.

 History

 The think tank was founded by Diego Hidalgo in 1999.
 Hidalgo is also the founder of another think tank, Club of Rome, and other similar organizations.
 FRIDE later became part of the European Think Tanks Group which also includes the German Development Institute, European Center for Development Policy Management and the Overseas Development Institute.

 In 2012, FRIDE was the 77th organization among top 100 non-US think tanks and the 75th among top 150 worldwide think tanks according to the global go to think tanks ranking developed by the international relations program of the University of Pennsylvania.
 In the same ranking, it was the 23rd Western Europe think tank among 75 institutions.